-Preparing communities for the impacts of climate change is a key aspect of ULI’s mission to promote the responsible use of land.
-Thanks to a new grant from JPMorgan Chase, ULI’s Urban Resilience program is proud to announce the Resilient Land Use Cohort, a new technical assistance opportunity for district councils to enhance resilience in their communities.
+Preparing communities for the impacts of climate change is a key aspect of ULI’s mission to shape the future of the built environment for transformative impact in communities worldwide.
+ULI’s Urban Resilience program is proud to host the Resilient Land Use Cohort (RLUC), a technical assistance, learning, and network building opportunity for 7 US district councils.

-RLUC will bring together member leaders and community stakeholders to identify strategies to be more resilient in the face of climate change and other vulnerabilities, including floods, extreme storms, drought, wildfire, and extreme heat, as well as the related social, environmental, and economic impacts.
+RLUC has brought together ULI member leaders and community stakeholders to identify strategies to be more resilient in the face of climate change and other vulnerabilities, including floods, extreme storms, drought, wildfire, and extreme heat, as well as the related social, environmental, and economic impacts.

-At the conclusion of the cohort in Fall 2021, learnings from technical assistance engagements and cohort discussion will be synthesized in a final report, to be released and accompanied by a national webinar.
+At the conclusion of the cohort in Winter 2021, learnings from technical assistance engagements and cohort discussion will be synthesized in a final report, to be widely shared among the ULI membership and participating RLUC communities.

 Funding for RLUC is provided by the ULI Foundation through support from JPMorgan Chase.